Azure/kubernetes-hackfest/labs/create-aks-cluster/README.md

 ## Troubleshooting / Debugging

-* To further debug and diagnose cluster problems, use `kubectl cluster-info dump` command.
 * The limits and quotas of a namespace can be found via the **kubectl describe ns <...>** command.
 You will also be able to see current allocations.
 * If pods are not deploying then check to make sure that CPU, Memory and Storage amounts are within the limits and do not exceed the overall quota of the namespace.